 Practical checklist for your next engagement

 4. For any client transitioning between frameworks, obtain or prepare a reconciliation of retained earnings showing each adjustment.
 Test the adjustments against the transition requirements in Section 35 (IFRS for SMEs) or IFRS 1 (first-time adoption of full IFRS).
+A SALY with better narratives planning memo won’t catch a framework change mid-file.

 Common mistakes